 BoxingAfrica.com determines a fighter’s status primarily by the quality of opposition.
 Fighting style is also given consideration as we look at head to head matchups but we believe your resume defines your greatness.
 We hope the list below reflects that and welcome all comments.

-WBA & IBF World Bantamweight Champion
+WBC, WBA & WBO Welterweight World Champion

 Next: vs. TBD